microsoft/IoT-For-Beginners/4-manufacturing/lessons/1-train-fruit-detector/README.md

     Replace `<location>` with the location you used when creating the Resource Group.

-    This will create a Custom Vision training resource in your Resource Group.
+    This will create a Custom Vision prediction resource in your Resource Group.
 It will be called `fruit-quality-detector-prediction` and use the `F0` sku, which is the free tier.
 The `--yes` option means you agree to the terms and conditions of the cognitive services.

 ### Task - create an image classifier project